wilsonmar/oss-perf/machine-learning.md

 When a transaction takes a sudden jump, raise an alert.
 This means a constant scan comparing previous history for each transaction.

-  * Also, we want to avoid innundating human reviewers with more alerts than they can handle.
+  * Also, we want to avoid innundatinyg human reviewers with more alerts than they can handle.
 So the program also needs to **prioritize**.

 According to https://en.wikipedia.org/wiki/Machine_learning,